marmelab/FakeRest/README.md

 ### Mocking Adapter

-`getXXXHandler` is a shortcut top an object-oriented API:
+`getXXXHandler` is a shortcut to an object-oriented API:

 ```js
 export const getMswHandler = (options: MswAdapterOptions) => {